-The water quality assessment and ecological appraisal has identified that there are no WRCs that would need improvements beyond conventional treatment in order to ensure no deterioration in current quality.
+The water quality assessment and ecological appraisal has identified that there are no WRCs that would need improvements beyond conventional treatment in order to ensure no deterioration in current quality and no overall increase in pollutant load.
 Therefore, it is theoretically possible to provide wastewater treatment to an adequate level for the Local Plan growth.

 Despite this conclusion, the assessment has shown that significant changes to discharge permits in some cases will be required.
 Therefore, it is important to set out where there is a need for additional investment in wastewater treatment infrastructure, and where there is potential for phasing implications on proposed development whilst any new infrastructure or upgrade work is completed.
-It is noted that AWS has already identified the need for investment in WRC capacity for Aylsham during AMP7 (2020 - 2025) and Long Stratton WRC in AMP 9 (2030 - 2035).
+It is noted that AWS has already identified the need for potential investment in WRC capacity for Aylsham during AMP7 (2020 - 2025) and Long Stratton WRC in AMP 9 (2030 - 2035).